 This year Luba's Blanket is focusing on a different medical need each month along with our regular charitable donations.
 These conditions are recognized nationally during the chosen month.
 For example, March is Multiple Sclerosis Awareness Month.
 Items knitted/crocheted will be donated to a local charity helping those with MS. As each medical condition also has a corresponding color associated with it, items donated will be within that color scheme.
 Below, please find our upcoming goals:January -- Cervical Health/Teal and White; Birth Defects/Pink and Blue; Glaucoma/Green; Thyroid/Light Blue

 If you have any charities you would like recognized through this program, please e-mail the charity and its corresponding color using the contact information below.

 Without the generous support of some people, our outreach would never be as succesful and meaningful as it has been.
 Below is a list of these people.
 We extend a heart-felt thank you and may God bless you always.

-On Tuesday, December 10, 2013, at 12:00PM, we will be holding a knitting/crocheting meeting.
+Our next meeting will be Saturday, December 13, 2014.
 We will be putting together rectangles into blankets.
 The meeting will be held at Saints Peter and Paul Orthodox Church Hall, 2238 East 32nd Street, Lorain, Ohio 44055.
 Please enter the Hall through the door on the side of the Church.